nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 and orders.
 Simplst is optimised for use via a Command Line Interface (CLI).

-Simplst aims to improve efficiency and optimise standard warehouse tasks by having a CLI app which is simple to setup and quick to use.
+Simplst aims to improve efficiency and optimise standard warehouse tasks by having a CLI app which is simple to set up and quick to use.
 Simplst will mainly be used to add, remove, list and view goods and orders for the warehouse.

 ## Purpose